José Barreiro: Activism

-Among recognized activist-scholars of American Indian policy and the contemporary Native experience, Barreiro is a pioneering figure in Native American journalism and publishing.
-He co-edited (with John Mohawk) the national Native journal, Akwesasne Notes from 1975-1984, and developed subsequent prominent indigenous-themed publications and communications projects.
-The "Notes" was a major hub of indigenous consciousness movement, involved in publishing, lecturing and organizing for human and civil rights of indigenous peoples.
-Based in United States Indian Country, the communications effort created many channels among Native communities in North, Central and South America.
-Barreiro was an early participant in the international process of indigenous peoples and a coordinator of the 1977 United Nations Conference that brought together indigenous peoples of North, Central, and South America, and the Caribbean.

 Work at Cornell University

 Former professor of Native American Studies at Cornell University.
 At Cornell, Barreiro was founding editor of Native Americas Journal (1995–2002).
 In 2003–2006, he redesigned and was Senior editor of Indian Country Today.
 He is also the editor of Indian Roots of American Democracy (1988), and the Cornell Akwe:kon series that included "Indian Corn of the Americas: Gift to the World," (1988) and "Chiapas: Challenging History," (1994).
 A book published in Cuba in 2001, the ethnographical testimony Panchito: Mountain Cacique, (Ediciones Catedral, Santiago de Cuba) is the first modern ethnography of a contemporary Taino-Guajiro community, and its leader.
 Barreiro's first novel, published in 1993 (republished 2012, Fulcrum Publishers) Taino: the Indian Chronicles, is presented as a pseudo-journal of the life of historical Diego Colon, a 12-year-old Taíno whom Christopher Columbus takes with him to Spain in 1493, and who later returns to the Americas, where he supports the Taíno resistance led by Guarocuya.
 A 2006 book of journalistic essays, America is Indian Country, based on editorials and commentaries from the publication, Indian Country Today, canvasses contemporary issues and personalities in Indian Country.
 Barreiro most recently edited the book, Thinking in Indian: A John Mohawk Reader, (Fulcrum, 2010).